In 2022 we commemorated the 200 year anniversary of the death of William Herschel.

 Working with schools and further education

-As part of this project we worked with a local school to inspire creative outputs relating to the life and work of William Herschel.
+In 2022 we worked with a local school to inspire creative outputs relating to the life and work of William Herschel.
 Students from Bath Spa University also worked with us on curatorial content.
+Herschel 200 School Project Artist’s brief

-Did you know that we can run museum and classroom sessions for schools?
+Did you know we run museum and classroom sessions for schools?
 Visit our Learning Page to find out more.

 Working with our local community centre

-We ran a programme of family workshops and activities including planetarium shows, free to enjoy for the families that used these locations.
+We ran a programme of family workshops and activities including planetarium shows, free to enjoy for the families that use these locations.

 A new stonework commission